WikiNeo/wikineo.github.io/_posts/2020-05/2020-05-06-size-of-directory.md

 ---
-title: "How to get the total size of a directory from the command line"
+title: "[Filesystem] How to get the total size of a directory from the command line"
 published: true
-tags: Linux
+tags: Filesystem
 ---

 The command `du` "Summarizes disk usage of each FILE, recursively for